 - ¼ cup finely ground, blanched almond flour

 - 3 tablespoons solid coconut oil**

 - Preheat the oven to 350°F. Line a baking sheet with parchment paper or greased foil.
 Set aside.

 - Add all ingredients (coconut, almond flour, oil and maple syrup) to a food processor.
-Here are the gluten-free small coconut flakes that I use–you must use small coconut flakes in this recipe, about the size of sprinkles–see the Video above the recipe for visuals.
+Here are the gluten-free small coconut flakes that I use–you must use small coconut flakes in this recipe, about the size of sprinkles–see the recipe video for visuals.
 Using large coconut flakes will result in flat, spread-out cookies.

 - Blend until you get a thick and sticky mixture that holds together, with smaller, but still noticeable coconut pieces.
 If any maple syrup remains at the bottom of the processor, fold into dough until well mixed.

-- Using a 1.5-tablespoon cookie scoop, scoop firmly packed balls of coconut mixture.
+- Using a small cookie scoop, scoop firmly packed balls of coconut mixture.
 Drop onto the prepared baking sheet, making sure to space balls evenly apart–they will increase a bit in size.

-- *You must use small coconut flakes for this recipe.
-The coconut flakes should be the size of sprinkles, or about half a grain of rice–see the VIDEO above the recipe for an example.
-Large coconut flakes will result in flat, spread out cookies (not like the round macaroons you see in the pictures).
+*You must use small coconut flakes for this recipe.
+The coconut flakes should be the size of sprinkles, or about half a grain of rice.
+Large coconut flakes will result in flat, spread out cookies.
 Here are the gluten-free small coconut flakes that I use (pictures included).